andreasabel/inCode/entry/purely-functional-typed-models.md

 Let's define some helper functions to test our model.
 First, a function `prime` that takes a stateful model and gives a "warmed-up" state by running it over a list of inputs.
-This will give the model a sense of "where to start".
+This serves to essentially initialize the memory of the model.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/functional-models/model.hs#L265-L272